-You see, I haven’t actually tried this product yet.
-I only heard of it recently.
-And unfortunately, I can’t try it right now – because I’m on an AIP diet that restricts me from having soy, which is one of Folexin’s ingredients.
+You see, I haven’t actually tried this product – yet.
+That’s because I’m on an AIP diet that restricts me from having soy, which is one of Folexin’s ingredients.
 But I DO hope to try it out one day!

 Because I keep coming across certain “hair loss websites” with Folexin reviews, among other things.
 One in particular uses all her other reviews to badmouth other (very decent) products – just to push the hard sale for Folexin supplements.